 The Feed-in Tariff is a UK Government scheme to encourage people to install energy generation measures, such as solar panels or wind turbines.

 The Feed-in Tariff is now closed for new applications.
 Check Home Energy Scotland for other financial incentives.

 This is a UK Government scheme for householders, communities and businesses (including landlords) who install or have already installed renewable heating.
 You can get quarterly payments over 7 years.

 Find out more about the information on the Energy Saving trust website about the Renewable Heat Incentive scheme.

 Choosing an installer

-If a salesperson asks you to sign something:
+If a salesperson asks you to sign something you should:

-- take time to read through the document in full - not just the first or last page.
-If the document is long or you need more time to read it, ask the salesperson to wait or come back at a later time
+take time to read through the document in full - not just the first or last page.
+If you need more time to read it, ask them to wait or come back later

-- take a copy of anything you sign - if the sales person isn’t willing to give you a copy, don’t sign anything
+take a copy of anything you sign - if the sales person isn’t willing to give you a copy, don’t sign it

-be cautious of high pressure selling – especially if a salesperson says things like “This deal is only available today" or "You’ll lose out if you don’t sign now” or “I can’t leave your house unless you sign”.
-You are protected by consumer protection regulations which make high pressure selling a criminal offence.
-You can call the police if a salesperson refuses to leave your house unless you sign something.
+watch out for high-pressure selling – if a salesperson says things like “This deal is only available today" or "You’ll lose out if you don’t sign now” or “I can’t leave your house unless you sign”.
+This is a criminal offence.
+Call the police if they won't leave your house unless you sign something.